Frequently Asked Questions

 For all MGA competitions, use of a non-conforming golf club or ball is a violation of the Rules of Golf and will result in a penalty of disqualification.
 Likewise, any rounds played with non-conforming equipment are not acceptable for handicap posting.

-The Condition of Competition affecting the grooves on clubs greater than 25* applies to all USGA championship and qualifying competitions effective 2014.
+The Local Rule affecting the grooves on clubs greater than 25* applies to all USGA championship and qualifying competitions only.
 The MGA has not adopted this condition.
 (NOTE: It is not a RULE that is in effect automatically.
 The Committee in charge of the competition must adopt the Local Rule for it to be in effect.)

 For the List of Conforming Driver Heads, click here.